Dan Gurney's BiographyHide Text

 Following Dan’s graduation from Manhasset High school in Long Island, his family moved to Riverside, California, where Dan developed his driving skills by weaving through Southern California orange groves.
 He graduated from Menlo Junior college and served two years with the United States Army, most of that time overseas in the Korean War.

 Dan has had 3 very successful careers, A) Racing Driver, B) Racecar Manufacturer / Inventor and C) long term team owner.
-He is the CEO of his company All American Racers and still at his desk on a daily basis in the year 2012.
-In 2002 he made his son Justin Gurney, now 39, General Manager.
+He is the Chairman of his company All American Racers, with son Justin Gurney, age 45 the President & CEO in charge of day to day operations and his son Alex who is Senior Vice President.
 AAR is involved in designing, engineering and manufacturing projects for the car, motorcycle and aviation industry.
-At the start of 2011 the company is employing 90 skilled craftsmen, engineers, and technicians.

 Dan's racing career, which started with a Triumph TR2 in 1955, spanned 15 years.
 During that time he became a top road racing star in America as well as one of the most popular F1 drivers of the era.
 He raced for the most prestigious Grand Prix teams of the time: Ferrari, BRM, Porsche, Brabham and later EAGLE bringing a maiden F1 win to Porsche, Brabham (twice) and his own marque.
 Gurney etched himself a place in racing lore with exciting battles against drivers like Stirling Moss, Jimmy Clark, John Surtees, Jack Brabham, Graham Hill, Phil Hill, Jackie Stewart and many others on the classic European road racing circuits like the Nuerburgring, the Targa Florio, Monaco and Monza.
 He drove with equal success in Formula 1 and the Sports Car World Championship Series overseas and the Indianapolis, NASCAR, Can-Am and Trans-Am Series at home in the US, The cars he drove and the races he participated in are astonishing in their variety, more astonishing is the fact that most of the time he pursued these different venues within the same season which made him a busy international world traveler year after year.